kzhu2099/US-Weather/README.md

 Outlook: https://go.microsoft.com/fwlink/?linkid=2274139

 They only appear once and will grant complete access to your account!!
 You can always make more.
-Finally, copy and paste the app password into the instantiation for MyWeather.
+Finally, copy and paste the app password into the instantiation for usweather.

 Further help can be found here:
 Gmail: https://support.google.com/mail/answer/185833?hl=en